The Lisbon Cathedral(Sé de Lisboa), in the Alfama district, is the most famous in Lisbon, and for good reason.

 The people used fragments of the original window destroyed in the powerful earthquake in 1755.
 At the time, the roof collapsed on worshipers celebrating the Feast of All Saints.

-- Children aged 7 to 12 โฌ3
+Children aged 7 to 12: €3

-- Kids under six get free access
+Kids under 6 get free access

-Noteworthy Tip: The Lisbon Cathedral is not included in the Lisbon Card.
+Tip: The Lisbon Cathedral is not included in the Lisbon Card.
 Check out my guide on using the Lisbon Card and what is included.

-Visiting The Lisbon Cathedral
+What to See in The Lisbon Cathedral

 When visiting the cathedral, there are two main tourist sections: the transept, the religious nave, and the sanctuary with the cloisters in the rear.